TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 3/Mark 3.11.md

 ---

-And the unclean spirits, whensoever they beheld him, fell down before him, and cried, saying, Thou art the Son of God.
+The unclean spirits, whenever they saw him, fell down before him, and cried, "You are the Son of God!"